josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

 pyenv install -l
 ```

-to get a list of the python versions supported.
+To get a list of the python versions supported.
 Choose a python 3.9 version and run:

 ```bash
 pyenv install <python_version>